danlm/Nial-dev/BuildNial/README.md

    $ cd pkgblder

-4. Run the Nial script buildfromcore.ndf to populate the src directory with the source code and CmakeLists.txt files:
+4. Run the Nial script buildfromcore.ndf to populate the src directory with the source code and CMakeLists.txt files:
    $ ./nialcore -defs buildfromcore

-5. Run CMake pointing at the BuildNial src and build directories.
-Nial can be built either as a 32 bit system or as a 64 bit system.
+5. Nial can be
+   built either as a 32 bit system or as a 64 bit system.
 This is controlled by options set in the *CMakeLists.txt* file in the source directory.
 You can also set a fast math option which sets the compiler flags appropriately.

+6. If you are using the Cmake GUI then run it now with the source directory set to BuildNial/src and the build directory to BuildNial/build.
+Then change to the build directory.

+   If you are using the command line version of Cmake then do the following

+   $ cd build
+   $ cmake ../src

 6. Do the make in the build directory to build executable nial:
    $ cd ../build
    $ make